Priskila09/pet-hospital-laravel-secprog/README.md

 -   Appointment Scheduling: Pet owners can easily schedule appointments for their pets using our intuitive booking interface.
 -   Service Selection: Users can select from a variety of services, including general check-ups, vaccinations, emergency care, and specialist consultations.

-Online Shop

--   Product Catalog: A wide range of pet care products, including food, toys, and health supplements, are available for purchase.
--   Secure Checkout: A secure payment is integrated to ensure safe transactions.

 Additional Features